conradolandia/QDarkStyleSheet/docs/custom_palettes.rst

 Technical Details
 ~~~~~~~~~~~~~~~~~

-**Why load_stylesheet() doesn't support custom palettes**: The function validates palette IDs and only accepts 'dark' or 'light'.
-This is because the function needs to import the correct resource modules (darkstyle_rc or lightstyle_rc) that contain the compiled QSS and icon resources.
-Custom palettes don't have these pre-compiled resources available in the package, so they must be generated separately and loaded directly.
+**How load_stylesheet() works with custom palettes**: The function validates palette IDs and accepts 'dark' or 'light'.
+For these IDs, it imports the correct resource modules (darkstyle_rc or lightstyle_rc) that contain the compiled QSS and icon resources.
+Custom palettes with 'dark'/'light' IDs work because they generate their own resource files with the same structure.
+Custom palettes with other IDs don't work because the function doesn't know how to locate their resources.

 **Future Compatibility**: By using standard 'dark' and 'light' IDs, custom themes follow the same architecture as built-in themes.
 This design choice makes it easier to potentially integrate custom themes with the main API in future versions while maintaining backward compatibility.